Australian Market Trims Early Losses In Mid-market

 Top-Rankings

-Börse aktuell - Live TickerWichtige US-Daten im Fokus: SMI letztlich wenig bewegt -- DAX fährt schlussendlich Verluste ein -- US-Börsen schliessen uneinheitlich -- Asiens Börsen schliessen tiefer
+Börse aktuell - Live TickerKeine Jahresendrally in Sicht: SMI letztlich tiefer -- DAX schliesst unter 24'000 Punkten -- US-Börsen mit Verlusten -- Asiens Börsen schlussendlich in Grün

-Der heimische Aktienmarkt bewegte sich am Dienstag seitwärts.
-Der deutsche Aktienmarkt zeigte sich unterdessen mit Verlusten.
-Die US-Börsen zeigten sich am Dienstag mit unterschiedlichen Vorzeichen.
-An den Aktienmärkten in Fernost dominierten am Dienstag ebenfalls die Verkäufer das Geschehen.
+Der heimische Aktienmarkt zeigte sich etwas schwächer, während der deutsche Leitindex moderate Verluste einsteckte.
+An der Wall Street ging es teils deutlicher abwärts.
+In Fernost dominierten die Bullen das Börsengeschehen.